NekkiNeks/xresources-theme-plus/README.md

 # Xresources Theme

 This extensions for Visual Studio Code adds a **real time updated theme** that is dynamically generated from the color palette in your existing Xresources file.
+This fork just adds some changes for `.Xresources` properties, such as `*.background`, `*.foreground` and `*.cursorColor`.
+I also added some styling minor changes as shadows, shades of some colors and colors of syntax tokens.

 <!-- ## Screenshots